 Rothwell Country Park is a green getaway destination for Leeds, in particular the south of the city.
 It has a significant green belt gap to the north and north west of the park.
-It is an ideal weekend escape for families wanting a connection to nature away from the grey of the city.

 Things to Note